Mozzarella32/Digitaler/README.md

 The executable is moved to the app directory

 ## State of development
-Builds on Windows and Linux(Tested on Ubuntu and Arch).
-But is not functional on Linux.
+Builds on Windows and Linux(Tested on Ubuntu and Arch see ci).
+Currently refactory shaders so graphics are broken.

 ### Windows
 ![image](assets/README/DemoWindows.png)